-The Windows 10 Fall Creators Update is expected to release in September, and even though it won’t redefine the way we use our devices, it’ll deliver a slew of new improvements and features.
+The Windows 10 Fall Creators Update is now rolling out to compatible devices, and even though it won’t redefine the way we use our devices, it’ll deliver a slew of new improvements and features.
 However, sometimes, the best additions are those hidden features and small enhancements that make the real difference.

 In this new release, which is a continuation of the Creators Update, you’ll start to see Windows 10 incorporating its new Fluent Design System that aims to improve the user experience and makes the OS and app much prettier.
 The Settings app continues to improve with new tweaks.
 OneDrive placeholders are coming back as Files On-Demand to minimize local storage usage.
 The new My People feature will make easier to connect with those closest to your circle.
 You’ll be able to create new video collages using Story Remix, and a lot more.